harrymandeveloper/fellowship-wk1-beg-html-css/PITCHME.md

 - We are going to nail HTML & CSS |
 - Lots of practice exercises |
 - Individually on your machine |
-- Tools: Code editor (Sublime), browser (Chrome AND Firefox), Photoshop, pen & paper |
+- Tools: Code editor (VS Code), browser (Chrome AND Firefox), Photoshop, pen & paper |
 - Project: Take a design and make it into a webpage |

 ---